 - Solicitor of England and Wales (non-practising)

-- Member of the Chartered Institute of Arbitrators (MCIArb)
+- Fellow of the Chartered Institute of Arbitrators (FCIArb)

 - LAW3036 Employment Law